-There are three examination papers, all of which are examined at the end of Year 11.
+Under the new examination system, there are three examination papers, all of which are examined at the end of Year 11.
 There is no longer any controlled assessment in subjects like History.
 The first exam paper is on European / world history, and makes up 50% of the total mark.
 The other two exam papers are on Britain.
 These make up the other 50% of the total mark.
 Both sides of the course include studying some aspects in depth, and other aspects across a broader range of time.